 In western Loudoun, graphic designer Addie Moore’s captivating 29-by-9-foot postcard-style “Welcome to Purcellville” mural is emblazoned on the side wall of Purcellville Family Restaurant.
-At the corner of Main and South 20th streets, it became an instantly popular and colorful selfie spot.
+At the corner of Main and South 20th streets, it has become a popular and colorful selfie spot.

-With Loudoun being horse country, no public art scene would be complete without an equestrian statue.
+No Loudoun public art scene would be complete without an equestrian statue, of course.
 Stroll the gardens of the National Sporting Library and Museum in Middleburg to see a handsome bronze statue by British sculptor Tessa Pullan of Sea Hero, the 1993 Kentucky Derby winning horse owned by famous local resident Paul Mellon.